ringedSquid/BWSI-ASICS-24-Zoom-Zoom/docs/info.md

 ## What is Zoom Zoom?

 Zoom Zoom is a custom, 16-bit, barebones CPU.
 We store memory externally using either a custom parallel connection or SPI.
-We also have a simple UART protocal implemented on the CPU as well as numerous accelerators(that may not be included in the final design due to size constraints).
+We also have a simple UART protocal implemented on the CPU as well as numerous accelerators(that may not be included in the final design due to size constraints).[ (Link to Document with helpful coding info)](https://docs.google.com/spreadsheets/d/1K7lZab2l3JhwbvVq81M2FrRitQbvzn5ftnUr9ZXU4ik/edit?usp=sharing)

 ![](block_diagram.png)
 ## Detailed List of Features